move-frontend/copilot-workshop/README.md

 ### Resources

-The `resources` directory contains additional learning materials:
+The `resources` directory contains valuable reference materials to enhance your Copilot skills:

-- **cheatsheet.md**: Quick reference for Copilot commands and techniques
-- **effective-prompts.md**: Collection of useful prompts for various development tasks
+- **cheatsheet.md**: Comprehensive quick reference with keyboard shortcuts, chat commands, prompting patterns, troubleshooting tips, and license tier feature comparisons.
+This printable guide covers everything from basic shortcuts to advanced model selection.
+- **effective-prompts.md**: Detailed guide to crafting effective prompts with dozens of real-world examples.
+Includes language-specific patterns, function implementations, multi-file workflows, and common troubleshooting approaches when Copilot isn't giving ideal results.
 - **video-references.md**: Links to official tutorial videos
 - **real-world-examples.md**: Examples from actual projects

+These resources are designed to be practical references you can return to regularly as you develop your Copilot skills.

 ## Getting Started